-0171 Acute care hospitalization (risk-adjusted) have when present simultaneously, which is more than the additive effect of each factor separately.
-Attachment NQF_CBM_RiskAdjustment_24Feb2012.pdf Stratification N/A - not stratified Type Score Rate/proportion better quality = lower score Algorithm Construct Home Health Stays from HH Claims (see 2a1.7 for details) Identify numerator window (60 days following Stay_Start_Date) for each stay and exclude stays for patients who are not continuously enrolled in fee-for-service Medicare during the numerator window or until patient death.
-Exclude stays that begin with a LUPA or that involve a provider change during the numerator window 4.
-Link stays to enrollment data by beneficiary.
-Exclude stays for patients who are not continuously enrolled in fee-for-service Medicare during the 6 months prior to Stay_Start_Date.
-Calculate demographic risk factors for each stay (age, gender, etc.) using enrollment data.
-Link to Part A and Part B claims for 6 months prior to Stay_Start_Date for each beneficiary Calculate prior care setting indicators, HCCs, and HCC interactions.
-Link to Inpatient (IP) claims from Short Stay and Critical Access hospitals (excluding planned hospitalizations - see 2a1.3 for details) for numerator (Hosp_Admit = 1) if any IP claims are linked to the stay in step 9.
-Using coefficients from the multinomial logit risk model and risk factors calculated in steps 6 and 8, calculate the average of Pred_Hosp across all stays that are included in the measure denominator (not excluded in steps 3 or 5) and call this value National_pred_Hosp.
+- 1. Construct Home Health Stays from HH Claims (see 2a1.7 for details) - 2.
+Identify numerator window (60 days following Stay_Start_Date) for each stay and exclude stays for patients who are not continuously enrolled in fee-for-service Medicare during the numerator window or until patient death. - Exclude stays that begin with a LUPA or that involve a provider change during the numerator window - Link stays to enrollment data by beneficiary. - 5.
+Exclude stays for patients who are not continuously enrolled in fee-for-service Medicare during the 6 months prior to Stay_Start_Date. - 6.
+Calculate demographic risk factors for each stay (age, gender, etc.) using enrollment data. - 7.
+Link to Part A and Part B claims for 6 months prior to Stay_Start_Date for each beneficiary - .
+Calculate prior care setting indicators, HCCs, and HCC interactions. - 9.
+Link to Inpatient (IP) claims from Short Stay and Critical Access hospitals (excluding planned hospitalizations see 2a1.3 for details) for numerator window (60 days following Stay_Start_Date) - 10.
+Set Hospital Admission indicator (Hosp_Admit = 1) if any IP claims are linked to the stay in step 9. - 11.
+Using coefficients from the multinomial logit risk model and risk factors calculated in steps 6 and 8, calculate the predicted probability of being included in the measure numerator for each stay (Pred_Hosp).
+Additionally calculate the average of Pred_Hosp across all stays that are included in the measure denominator (not excluded in steps 3 or 5) and call this value National_pred_Hosp. - Calculate observed and risk adjusted rates for each home health agency (Initial_Provider): - a.
 Calculate the observed rate of Acute Care Hospitalization as the fraction all (non-excluded) HH Stays with that agency as Initial_Provider that are also included in the measure numerator (Hosp_Admit = 1).
 Call the value Agency_obs_Hosp.
-Calculate the agency predicated rate of Acute Care Hospitalization by taking the average of Pred_Hosp across all stays that are included in the measure numerator (Hosp_Admit = 1).
-Call the value Agency_obs_Hosp.
-Calculate the agency predicated rate of Acute Care Hospitalization using the following formula: Agency_obs_Hosp.
-C Copyright/ Disclaimer